-This course is designed to cover the principal's aspect related to Information Security, as part of Information Assess Risk Management.
+Designed to cover the principal's aspect related to Information Security, as part of Information Assess Risk Management.
 At the end of the course students will be able to evaluate threats, validate, know, and understand the key aspects in information security assessment, as well as to understand the process to assure that existing and new information technologies meet an organization's cybersecurity and risk requirements.